tpoisot/ms_proba_networks/ms/maintext.md

 # Abstract

-1. There is a growing realization among community ecologists that interactions between species vary in space and time.
-Yet, our current numerical framework to analyze the structure of interactions, largely based on graph-theoretical approaches, is unsuited to this type of data.
-Since the variation of species interactions holds much information, there is a need to develop new metrics to exploit it.
+1. There is a growing realization among community ecologists that interactions between species vary in space and time, and that this variation needs be quantified.
+Yet, our current numerical framework to analyze the structure of species interactions, largely based on graph-theoretical approaches, is unsuited to probabilistic approaches.
+Since the variation of species interactions holds valuable ecological information, there is a need to develop new metrics to exploit it.

 2. We present analytical expressions of key network metrics, using a